django/django/docs/getting-started.rst

 normal WSGI requests, after all.
 As soon as you try to add some consumers, though, you'll need to configure one.

-In the example above we used the database channel layer implementation as our default channel layer.
-This uses two tables in the ``default`` database to do message handling, and isn't particularly fast but requires no extra dependencies, so it's handy for development.
+In the example above we used the in-memory channel layer implementation as our default channel layer.
+This just stores all the channel data in a dict in memory, and so isn't actually cross-process; it only works inside ``runserver``, as that runs the interface and worker servers in different threads inside the same process.
+When you deploy to production, you'll need to use a channel layer like the Redis backend ``asgi_redis`` that works cross-process;
-When you deploy to production, though, you'll want to use a backend like the Redis backend that has much better throughput and lower latency.
+see :doc:`backends` for more.

 The second thing, once we have a networked channel backend set up, is to make sure we're running an interface server that's capable of serving WebSockets.